amelkarsic/MordOs/README.md

 npm start
 ```

-To run backend you need to have postgres and Visual Strudio.If you set different password for you Postgresql server you need to update Program.cs:
+To run the backend you need to have Postgres and Visual Studio.
+If you set a different password for your Postgresql server you need to update Program.cs:
 ```sh
 builder.Services.AddDbContext<IMordDbContext, MordDbContext>(opts => opts.UseNpgsql("Server=localhost;Database=MordOs4;Username=postgres;Password=yourSpecificPw"));
 ```
-Once you open project in Package Manager Console you need too run
+Once you open the project in the Package Manager Console you need to run
 ```sh
 update-database
 ```